1 Tag object

 plot(tag, type = "pressure")

-Depending on when you equipped the bird and when your tag started recording data, you will likely need to crop your data to specific dates.
+Depending on when you equipped the bird and when your tag started recording data, you likely need to crop your data to specific dates.
 As it is bad practice to modify your raw data, we recommend using the crop_start and crop_end arguments in tag_create().

 1.2 Label tag into stationary periods